GovindSuresh/govindsuresh.github.io/_posts/2020-11-24-spark-pandas-udfs.md

 - Map operations
 - Co-grouped map operations

-The difference between these operations and what we saw earlier is that we can directly apply a Python function that takes and outputs pd.DataFrames onto a PySpark DataFrame.
+The difference between these operations and what we saw earlier is that we can directly apply a Python function that takes and outputs a `pd.DataFrame` on a PySpark DataFrame.
 This may not make much sense right now, so let's go ahead and dive into an example to drive home the differences!

-Of these three, I'd say the grouped map operation is the most useful and easy to grasp, so let's look at this first.
+Of these three, I'd say the grouped map operation is the most useful and easy to grasp, so let's look at this.

 #### Grouped Map